coachshea/vim-textobj-markdown/README.md

 Conflicts with Other Plugins
 ============================

-As the list of text-obj plugins grows, there is an ever increasing chance for mapping conflicts.
+As the list of [text-obj plugins][3] grows, there is an ever increasing chance for mapping conflicts.
 One plugin in particular that has a conflict with this one is textobj-function, which is one of my favorite textobj-user plugins.
-The functions for the textobj-function plugin are only operative for `vim`, `java`, and `c` filetypes, so I did not expect a problem.
+The functions for the [textobj-function][4] plugin are only operative for `vim`, `java`, and `c` filetypes, so I did not expect a problem.
 However, the way the mappings are set up is that they are set globally and the function which they call changes based on filetype.
-This design allows the plugin to possibility of expanding to cover more filetypes, but does cause a conflict with Textobj-Markdown.
+This design allows the plugin the possibility of expanding to cover more filetypes, but does cause a conflict with Textobj-Markdown.
 I am unaware of other plugins that conflict, but it is always possible.

-This means that if you use textobj-markdown with textobj-function, you will need to map the `af/if` and `aF/iF` mappings yourself.
-However, markdown does not have any function and it is certainly possible to create buffer-specific mappings for `af/if` and `aF/iF` without affecting the functionality of the textobj-function plugin for `vim`, `java`, and `c` files.
+This means that if you use textobj-markdown with [textobj-function][4], you will need to map the `af/if` and `aF/iF` mappings yourself.
+However, markdown does not have any functions and it is certainly possible to create buffer-specific mappings for `af/if` and `aF/iF` without affecting the functionality of the [textobj-function][4] plugin for `vim`, `java`, and `c` files.
 Simply put the following in you `.vimrc` or `init.vim`:

 ```vim
 omap <buffer> af <plug>(textobj-markdown-chunk-a)